 Program

-The diamond jubilee congress will follow the following program with a new format: Each workshop will begin with an invited plenary talk, followed by talks from invited mid- to early-career scientists and submitted abstracts selected for podium presentations.
+The Diamond Jubilee congress will follow the following program with a new format: Each workshop will begin with an invited plenary talk, followed by talks from invited mid- to early-career scientists and submitted abstracts selected for podium presentations.

 Monday morning: Opening Session

-• Workshop 1: 75th diamond jubilee: History of the gut function congress and the discovery of interspecies hydrogen transfer
+• Workshop 1: 75th Diamond Jubilee: History of the gut function congress and the discovery of interspecies hydrogen transfer

 • The workshop will be followed by the unveiling of a bronze historical marker commemorating the discovery of interspecies hydrogen transfer